Folate-Deficiency Anemia (Child)

 Folate (folic acid) is a B vitamin that your child’s body uses to make hemoglobin.
 Hemoglobin is the protein in red blood cells that carries oxygen throughout the body.

 Folate-deficiency anemia usually develops slowly.
 At first, children with anemia don’t have symptoms.
 If untreated and severe, they become tired and fussy.
 They may be dizzy.
 They may have pale lips and skin.
 And they may not be interested in eating and lose weight.
 Severe anemia can cause problems with movement and behavior.
 Untreated anemia can slow a child’s growth rate.

-A folate deficiency is most often caused by a diet low in folic acid.
-A common cause of folate deficiency is a diet with only goat's milk.
+Folate-deficiency anemia is most often caused by a diet low in folic acid in people who are unable to eat a varied diet.
+It's rare in people who eat a healthy, varied diet.
+A common cause of folate deficiency occurs in people focused on only certain types of food such as a diet with only goat's milk.
 It may also be caused by a digestive problem, liver disease, or certain medicines.
 Folate deficiency is treated by having the child eat more foods high in folate.
 Your child may also need to take folate supplements.
 With enough folate, this type of anemia is often quickly reversed.
 In severe cases, your child may need a blood transfusion.